Food Truck Vendor Program

 - 700 block of Granby St in the NEON District

-If you wish to vend from a food truck outside of these areas, it must be done on private property with permission from the property owner.
 There are no available areas for new vendors to vend with a push cart in the right of way at this time.
-Push cart vending an be conducted on private property with permission from the propery owner.
+Push cart vending an be conducted on private property with permission from the property owner or at a Special Event with the event organizer's permission.

 Vendors who primarily serve desserts may contact Festevents for participation in special events.